buy cialis

 NOTE: A sub-interface is a logical separation of the physical interface.
 Each sub-interface can be configured as if it were a physical port on the device.

 As you can see from the above, option 2 is the only logical solution for scalability and ease.
 There is however one small problem with using this option.
-In order to have multiple VLAN’s been sent over a single cable/port the port needs to be configured as a Trunk port.
+In order to have multiple VLAN’s sent over a single cable/port the port needs to be configured as a Trunk port.
 In my example I have already configured the switch and made FastEthernet 0/23 a trunk port using dot1q as my encapsulation protocol.
 (Port f0/23 on the switch is plugged into the router’s port f0/1)

 Here is the breakdown of the configuration needed to configure a Router on a stick.